lifewatch/bpnsdata/README.md

 * shipwreck_lon
 * shipwreck_name

 ### Meetnet Vlaamse Banken
-Read the available speed at the closest buoy from https://api.meetnetvlaamsebanken.be/V2-help/.
+Read the available weather forecast at the closest buoy from https://api.meetnetvlaamsebanken.be/V2-help/.
 Attention!
 To be able to use this feature you need to have a user registered at Meet Net Vlaamse Banken.
 You can do it for free from their webpage.
 Then you need the username and the password.
 You can pass it directly to the created objects, but if you want to use them in the SeaDataManager you will have to add the username and the password as